ivogeorg/ce-learning-progression-004-computation-and-io/learning-progression-with-la-schema.md

 4. Turing completeness: critieria & equivalences.
 5. _Hands-on thought experiment_: build RISC (say, ARM) from MISC.

+**Latest idea (2021-02-26)** for bridging computational operations and ISA:
+1. First, just draw an operation out showing bit/byte-resolution memory movement of necessary variables, conditions/decisions performed, and accumulation of results (e.g. multiplication by a constant, a logical operation, etc.).
+2. Then, show the same operation implemented in F-4 MISC, draw parallels with drawn out version, and motivate the differences based on hardware design considerations, efficiency, and minimality.
+(See last paragraph of F-4 MISC description on transistor count and MIPS.

 #### 2. Apply
 [[toc](#table-of-contents)]